openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Whether `vp_token` is provided to the Client in the Authorization Response or Token Response depends on the response type used in the request (see (#vp_token_request)).

 - If the response type value is `vp_token` or `vp_token id_token`, the `vp_token` is provided in the authorization response.
-- Otherwise and if the parameter `presentation_definition` is present in the authorization request, the `vp_token` is provided in the Token Response.
+- In all other cases, such as when response type is `code`, and if the parameter `presentation_definition` is present in the authorization request, the `vp_token` is provided in the Token Response.

 ## Response Type vp_token {#response_type_vp_token}